deeplearning4j/deeplearning4j/keras.md

 Deeplearning4j is also certified on Cloudera's CDH and Hortonworks's HDP distributions of the Hadoop ecosystem.
 For deep-learning practitioners seeking to take their neural-net models and put them to work in the the production stack of large organizations, model import from Keras to Deeplearning4j may help.

-Not every architecture supported by other deep learning frameworks is currently supported, but we're working to expand the number of nets that can be imported from Keras to DL4J.
+Not every architecture supported by Keras and other deep learning frameworks is supported yet, but we're working to expand the number of nets that can be imported from Keras to DL4J.

-Python programmers seeking to interface directly with Deeplearning4j may be interested in [ScalNet, its Scala API](https://github.com/deeplearning4j/scalnet).
+Python programmers interested in Scala, which offers a Python-like interface, may be interested in [ScalNet, Deeplearning4j's Scala API](https://github.com/deeplearning4j/scalnet).

 For more information, please see this page on [model import](https://deeplearning4j.org/model-import-keras).